armunalam/spm/README.md

 # Student Performance Monitor
 A web-based application written in Python (Django) to monitor the performances of university students, particularly engineering students from Independent University, Bangladesh.
-It uses Program Learning Outcomes (PLO) as provided by IEB to evaluate the students.
+It uses Program Learning Outcomes (PLOs) as provided by IEB to evaluate the students.

 ## Run SPM Server
 1. Clone the repository using `git clone https://github.com/armunalam/spm.git`